shapeoko/Docs/content/tips.md

 Made of aluminum, it is (relatively) soft and easily dinged or even twisted or bent.
 Be careful of it, especially the rails.
 If your rails should become nicked or have a flaw which might damage the V-wheels, use a flat fine file, or emery board or very fine sandpaper attached to a sanding block to remove the protrusion without creating a low depression which would cause problems.

+Please check the pieces to ensure that all of them are well-formed --- it should be straight, have squarely cut ends, and the holes at the end should be similar diameters.

 ####Eccentric Nuts

 The ShapeOko 2 switches to eccentric nuts from eccentric spacers.
 These are used to allow adjustment of the V-wheels so that the linear motion for a given axis is constrained to only that axis.

 Unlike the original spacers which were held in place by a separate hex nut set off by a washer, they serve a dual-purpose of also holding things together.
 When adjusting, one must be careful not to loosen things --- when adjusting clockwise this is not an issue, but if one must make an adjustment counter-clockwise it may be appropriate to use a hex key to to ensure that the M5 bolt rotates to match.

+Please check the nuts to ensure that the central hole is off-center.

 ---